saurabhkara/ReactHooks2025/README.md

 ## useActionState()

 The useActionState hook is a new React hook introduced in React 18.2 (experimental) and further refined in React 19+ (currently in beta or Canary builds).
 It is designed for form actions in React Server Components (RSC), especially when using the new Server Actions API.

+## useFormStatus()

+useFormStatus is a new React 18+ hook (especially useful in React 19 and Next.js App Router) that allows you to track the status of a form submission — specifically when using React Server Actions with a <form>.